 Such “Outside placement” can be costly for the school district.
 Perhaps that’s why it isn’t mentioned to parents?

 More school districts continue to mention homebound as a way to force the parent to “take it or leave it” when the district wants the student to fit into their system and not provide accommodations/modifications.
 Uninformed parents get trampled; some lose jobs and marriages over this scenario.
 After all, homebound is often provided at public libraries for only a few hours each week–nothing compared to a full school week.

 Advocates at the iep center help parents solve IEP problems by providing information so they can advocate for the child with special needs.
 Don’t be bamboozled!
 Waiting and hoping for problems to go away allows our children to regress.
 Hoping the problem will go away will only delay getting the problem addressed.

-Special Education Parent’s Advocacy Link LLC dba The IEP Center are not attorneys and do not give legal advice.
-We do not give advice; we give information about the problems of children with special needs.
-We do not represent anyone.
+Special Education Parent’s Advocacy Link LLC dba The IEP Center provides information to parents regarding the problems of children with disabilities.
+We are not attorneys and do not give advice.
 Consult an attorney.

 We help parents at low-cost.
 We help parents prepare for school meetings and also go to mediation and IEP meetings with parents.